bojanmilevski/confie/README.md

 Here is a list of what `confie` does:

-- Reads a configuration file of your presets.
+- Reads a configuration file of your groups.
-  - A preset is just a pre-configured collection of configuration files.
+  - A group is just a pre-configured collection of configuration files.
     - You might want to backup your dotfiles to one repository.
     - Backup your `/etc`, `/var` files to another one.
 - Option to ignore certain files in a directory.